ericvc/AI-Blackjack/ai/README.md

     current hand (“stay”).

-4. If the player’s hand value exceeds 21 (“bust”), the player loses the hand.
-If the player’s hand value is less than 21 and they stay, the dealer begins their routine.
+4. If the player’s hand value exceeds 21 (“bust”), the player loses the round.
+If the player’s hand value is less than 21 and they choose stay, the dealer begins their routine.

 5. After a player elects to stay, the dealer is obligated to increase the value of their hand by hitting until the value of the hand is greater than 16.
 At this point, if the value of the dealer’s hand is greater than 21, the player wins.
 If the value of the dealer’s hand is greater than the player’s hand (and less than or equal to 21), the dealer wins.
-Otherwise, the player also wins the hand.
+Otherwise, the player also wins the round.

 6. If the player or dealer busts and their hand contains one or more ace cards, the value of an ace is converted from 11 to 1.
 The player or dealer can then resume their hand.
-(Another reason why it is important to consider the composition of a hand and not only its standing value at each decision opportunity).
+(Another reason why it is important to consider the composition of a hand and not only its standing value at each decision-making opportunity).

 Not considered here is the ability to split a hand under certain circumstances.
 While an important rule and facet of the game, it is not